 Poetics Research Centre Events

-Poetics Research Centre
+With support from Royal Holloway Poetics Research Centre

 (PLEASE NOTE: The OTO Project Space is located just around the corner from Cafe OTO at 1-7 Ashwin Street - E8 3DL)

 Phil Minton comes from Torquay in the UK.
 He played trumpet and sang with the Mike Westbrook Band in the early 60s- Then in dance and rock bands in Europe for the later part of the decade.
 He returned to England in 1971, rejoining Westbrook and was involved in many of his projects until the mid 1980′s.
 For most of the last forty years, Phil has been working as a improvising singer in groups, orchestras and situations, in various locations worldwide.
 Some composers have written pieces that especially employ his extended vocal techniques and improvisations.
 He has a quartet with Veryan Weston, Roger Turner and John Butcher and ongoing duos with all the above.
 Phil also sings with many other musicians including Audrey Chen, with whom in the last ten years, he has performed worldwide.
 And recently, after a long break, he’s been involved in several of American composer Bob Ostertag’s projects.
 Since the eighties, his Feral Choir, where he voice-conducts workshops and concerts for Anyone Who Wants to Sing, has performed in over twenty countries.